-Then sitting at the cafe outside in the sunshine, I find myself questioning what I'm doing here at all, and Oh mi God, how is this going to turn out?
+Then sitting at the cafe outside in the sunshine, I find myself questioning what I'm doing here at all?

-I mean, I keep touting to everyone to follow your heart, but really I don't think I want to spend the rest of my life traveling the world by myself, I mean, couldn't it actually be better to have a travel companion, how about a life long travel companion, my life adventure partner?
+I mean, I keep touting to random strangers to follow their heart... and really I don't think I want to spend the rest of my life traveling the world by myself, I mean...

-Am I able to admit that I have some serious doubts along this way?….
+Am I able to admit that I have had some serious doubts along this way?….

 Then she says to me, OH, but it will happen!
 And she tells me of her life, how she'd returned home to Ireland in her early 40s after traveling the world, serving in the Gulf War, single, a career woman.
 She described returning home like a "smack in the head", everyone had husbands, families, and children in exams.